BoneHub/BoneHub-Datasets/README.md

 We welcome contributions from the community to improve this resource.
 You can:

-- Suggest a new dataset by submitting this [issue template](https://github.com/BoneHub/BoneHub-Datasets/issues/new?template=new-dataset-suggestion.yml)
+- Suggest a new dataset by submitting this [dataset suggestion form](https://github.com/BoneHub/BoneHub-Datasets/issues/new?template=new-dataset-suggestion.yml)

 - Report incorrect information by submitting an [issue](https://github.com/BoneHub/BoneHub-Datasets/issues/new)

 - You can also make direct changes to `data/datasets.csv` by a pull request!

-> 📌 *Important: Datasets suggestions must include **3D bone models** or **3D medical imaging data** (such as CT and MRI scans) from which 3D bone models can be extracted*

 ## ⚠️ Disclaimer